neilpeterson/talk-terraform-workshop/8-terraform-modules/README.md

 ## Create a Terraform module

-Navigate one directory up from where the vote-app configuration is stored.
-Create a new directory named `vote-app-from-module`.
+Navigate one directory up from where the hello-world configuration is stored.
+Create a new directory named `hello-world-from-module`.

 ```
 cd ../
-mkdir vote-app-from-module
+mkdir hello-world-from-module
-cd vote-app-from-module
+cd hello-world-from-module
 ```

 Create a file name `main.tf` and add the following configuration.

 ```
-module "vote-app" {
+module "hello-world" {
-    source = "../vote-app"
+    source = "../hello-world"
-    resource_group = "vote-app-module"
+    resource_group = "hello-world-module"
     location = "eastus"
-    dns-prefix = "vote-app-module"
+    dns-prefix = "hello-world-module"
     container-image = "microsoft/azure-vote-front:cosmosdb"
 }
 ```